vsoch/qme/docs/pages/index.md

 to specify executors (entities that run jobs) and actions for them.
 You can use qme only on the command line, or if desired, via an interactive web dashboard.
-In both cases, you can customize using (or not using) a database, along with The dashboard (and it's dependencies) are not required for using the base library.
+In both cases, you can customize using (or not using) a database, along with setting executor-specific arguments that might be available (for example, an sacct format string can be set to override the default to determine the output of the "status" action for the slurm executor.
+The dashboard (and it's dependencies) are not required for using the base library.

 <a id="#how-does-it-work">